How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 Last updatedAuthorJoshua JamesRead time6 minGuide typeUbuntu

-This guide covers Ubuntu 26.04, 24.04, and 22.04.
-It also explains the community Snap package, why the old Flathub package is no longer a good install path, and how to remove Sublime Text cleanly later.
+The same repository flow works on Ubuntu 26.04, 24.04, and 22.04.
+The community Snap package remains a secondary option, while the old Flathub package should be avoided because it is no longer maintained.
 If you are comparing editors, Visual Studio Code fits heavier IDE-style workflows, Neovim works well for terminal-first editing, and Kate is a strong KDE-native alternative.

 Install Sublime Text on Ubuntu

 Several installation paths are visible for Sublime Text, but they are not equivalent.
 Use the official APT repository when you want the vendor-supported package and predictable desktop integration.
-Use Snap only when you prefer Snap packaging or need to stay inside that update model.
+Use Snap only when you prefer Snap packaging and accept a community-maintained package.

-Official APT repositorySublime HQ Linux repositoryCurrent stable package with APT updatesRecommended for most Ubuntu desktop and workstation installs
+Official APT repositorySublime HQ Linux repositorySublime HQ packages update through APTRecommended for most Ubuntu desktop and workstation installs

-Snap packageSnapcraft, maintained by SnapcraftersCommunity-maintained package with classic confinementUsers who prefer Snap packaging and accept the unofficial maintainer
+Snap packageSnapcraft, maintained by SnapcraftersSnapd refreshes a community-maintained classic snapUsers who prefer Snap packaging and accept the unofficial maintainer

-Sublime HQ also publishes direct Linux .deb downloads for x86-64 and ARM64 systems.
+Sublime HQ also publishes direct Linux package downloads, including .deb files for x86-64 and ARM64 systems.
 Use those only when you need a one-off or offline package; the repository method below is better for normal Ubuntu installs because APT can verify the source and deliver future updates automatically.

 Update Ubuntu Packages First